 Belgian Beer and Food Is Outstanding

-For more information about visiting Ghent, check this excellent website.
+For more information about visiting the Belgian city of Ghent, check this excellent website.
 And these are helpful guides to help you plan your trip!

 A Note about Photographs: I edit my photos in Lightroom and often use Presets to bring out the best in a photo.
 One set of Presets I recommend is Winter Wonderland by Helene in Between.
 They will make your photos “pop”!